datagrok-ai/public/help/develop/how-to/build-an-app.md

 You get dataframes within your application in various ways.
-Dataframe may be a table rendered by a table view, a new dataframe constructed from a set columns, a dataframe constructed from a file in a file share, a CSV file uploaded to a browser, a dataframe return by a script, and so forth.
+Dataframe may be a table rendered by a table view, a new dataframe constructed from a set columns, a dataframe constructed from a file in a file share, a CSV file uploaded to a browser, a dataframe returned by a script, and so forth.
 You can add and delete rows and columns of the dataframe, view it in a table view and let viewer be attached to it to render.
 Dataframes can also be calculated on the flight for aggregations.